studentby/pythonIflux-tag-update/README.md

-# Interaction with Database
+#### Interaction with Time Series Database
+Removing procedure in Time series database (InfluxDB)
+- ✅Reading from JSON file requried credentials to connect and other requried info
-Removing procedure in Time series database (InfluxDB) Removal (or DROP as in query request) of Series with given TAGs
+- ✅Removal (or DROP as in query request) of Series with given TAGs
+#### Nest step to interact with SQL DB
+Exact functions are not set, yet